azubaidi84/practical_project_2020/README.md

 positional arguments:
 -------
   filename :  str, path to wav files to be converted.
 Can be used with wildcard * .wav.
+  n_fft:
+  mps_n_fft:
+  hop_length:

 keyword arguments: